hectorcanto/pytest-samples/README.md

 - [Smoke tests](tests/smoke/)
 - [Unit tests](tests/unit/)
-  - delayed assert: sometimes is useful to run several tests over the same execution, but we still one to see them as separated ones
+  - delayed assert: sometimes is useful to run several tests over the same execution, but we still want to see them as separated ones

 ## Recommended plugins and libraries